SonicwaveNL/Moonlet/README.md

 Moonlet is a Turing Complete language.
 This is determined by the fact the language supports important functions who are necessary to proclaim as a Turing Complete language.

-- [x] **I/O** — Moonlet supports a format which asks the user for an input, and shows/uses this as an output.
 - [x] **Functions** — Moonlet supports a format for defining functions and a way to call these defined functions.
 - [x] **Recursion** — Moonlet supports recursion within functions.
 This could either be the same or another function.
 - [x] **Loops** — Moonlet supports a format of creating a iteration over certain values with the power of recursion.
 - [x] **If-statements** — Moonlet supports conditional statements by using the if-else format.
+- [x] **I/O** — Moonlet application supports a format which asks the user for an input, and shows/uses this as an output.

 ## Higher Order Functions